mukherjeeangan26/Hybrid_RBF_GRABNN/README.md

 This public repository contains Python (Jupyter) notebooks for developing different architectures and corresponding training algorithms for standalone constrained and unconstrained RBF as well as hybrid GRAB-NN structures for nonlinear chemical systems operating under uncertainties.
 The corresponding publication for this work is currently under review:

-**Mukherjee, A.**, Gupta, D. & Bhattacharyya, D, "*Hybrid Gaussian Radial Basis Neural Networks: Development, Training, and Applications to Modeling Nonlinear Dynamic Noisy Chemical Processes*", Computers & Chemical Engineering (In Press)
+**Mukherjee, A.**, Gupta, D. & Bhattacharyya, D, "*Mass-Constrained Hybrid Gaussian Radial Basis Neural Networks: Development, Training, and Applications to Modeling Nonlinear Dynamic Noisy Chemical Processes*", Computers & Chemical Engineering (In Press)

 These codes will be updated in subsequent versions to enhance robustness of the proposed algorithms and user friendliness.